SiverDX/quality_food/README.md

 - Improve positive effects and diminish (or outright remove) negative effects gained from eating food
 - Impact the result of crafted (quality applicable) items (the `minecraft:generic.luck` attribute increases the chance as well)

+## Animals
+Can be fed with quality food (that they would normally eat), improving their potential

+Said potential will increase the chances for quality loot (and also the outcome of milking cows or chickens laying egggs)

+Baby animals will gain (using default values) ~ 60% to 90% of the parents' potential

 ---

 You can give yourself a quality item like this: `/give @s farmersdelight:roast_chicken_block{quality_food:{quality:2}}`